 Face Fit Testing

-As people come in all sorts of shapes and sizes it is unlikely that one particular type, or size of RPE face piece, will fit everyone.
+As people come in all sorts of shapes and sizes it is unlikely that one particular type, or size of RPE will fit everyone.
 Fit testing will help ensure that the equipment selected is suitable for the wearer.
-Check our Training Calendar out for Face Fit Open Days were we will carry out the process of testing personal protection equipment Download the face fit test booking form to book your appointment now!
+Check the Face Fit Booking page for Face Fit Open Days, where we will carry out the process of testing personal protection equipment.

 Submit your review